 - Organizations must pay minimum wage to distinct categories specified by law.

 - The compensation scheme should be flexible and simple.
 It should be easy to understand and update according to requirements.

 Importance of Compensation Management

-- Helps in acquiring, maintaining, and creating a motivated workforce.
+- It helps in acquiring, maintaining, and creating a motivated workforce.

 - Compensation is an essential tool for managers in human resource management.

-- Helpful in attracting talented workforce and creating organizational brand value.
+- Helpful in attracting a talented workforce and creating organizational brand value.

-- It enables enhanced work efficiency and job satisfaction among employees.
+- It enables enhancement in work efficiency and job satisfaction among employees.

 - Compensation management helps in the creation of talent pools.